GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/10/index.md

 The [Reporting API][19] defines a new HTTP header, `Report-To`, that gives web developers a way to specify server endpoints for the browser to send warnings and errors to.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ouxjUfRZuORirRiXs7PL.png", alt="reporting to endpoint", width="800", height="524" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ouxjUfRZuORirRiXs7PL.png", alt="reporting to endpoint", width="800", height="524" %}

 Read this [article][20] to learn more about how to enable COEP and COOP and make your website "cross-origin isolated".